 The Houston ECHO Society is a general interest amateur (ham) radio club serving greater Houston Texas with

 The Houston ECHO Society exists primarily to provide emergency communications to various public service agencies in the greater Houston area and public service events such as marathons and bike rides requiring communications.
 In order to fullfill that objective the ECHO society owns and operates VHF & UHF repeaters that may be used in times of emergencies as well as providing radio operators to assist in that effort.

-Because amateur radio is such a broad hobby ECHO employs the use of special interest groups, or SIGs, so that members and non-members alike may participate in common interest projects and aspects of amateur radio.
-ECHO offers classes, test sessions, operates repeaters, and participates in various contests such as the ARRL field day.
+Because amateur radio is such a broad hobby you will find ECHO members involved with just about every aspect of the hobby.
+ECHO offers classes, operates repeaters, and participates in various contests such as the ARRL field day.

 Everyone is welcome to attend the club meetings and are encouraged to join in on the fun.
 Presently the club meetings are being held the 2nd Monday of every month at 7:00pm at the Greater Houston Chapter of the American Red Cross located on the 2700 Southwest Fwy (Hwy 59) just west of Kirby Drive.
 Many of the members gather at Goode Company Mexican Restaurant on Kirby just south of Hwy 59 at Westpark beginning as early as 5:00 PM for a pre-meeting, eatin' meetin' time of food, fun and fellowship.
 A map to both Goode Company and the Red Cross building is available.

 To join ECHO print this membership application and mail

 Please direct all correspondence to: